LeetLLM

 10.040884 0.040884

-Running this shows that the interaction depends only on the offset, exactly as the math predicts.
-This relative-position property is useful, but alone provides no proof that a model works beyond its trained context window.
+Running this shows that when the unrotated query and key are held fixed, the RoPE score stays the same after shifting both positions together.
+The positional transform depends on relative offset, exactly as the math predicts.
+This property is useful, but alone provides no proof that a model works beyond its trained context window.

 Why this matters

-Worked example: the same distance always gives the same score
+Worked example: the same fixed vectors and offset give the same score

 Picture a single 2D pair where both the query and the key start as the simple unit vector [1,0][1, 0][1,0].
 Let the rotation frequency for this pair be θ=0.5\theta = 0.5θ=0.5 radians.